-Peter studied for his first degree at University College Cardiff (now Cardiff University) and for his doctorate at the University of Hull.
+Peter studied for his first degree at Cardiff University and for his doctorate at the University of Hull.
 He joined the University in 1993 having taught Politics at the University of Hull 1989-93, and Economics at Humberside University Business School 1992-93.

-Peter was Visiting Lecturer in Political Science at the University of Delaware 1994-2006 and also at Florida State University 2003-05.
+Peter was a visiting lecturer in political science at the University of Delaware between 1994 and 2006 and also at Florida State University from 2003 to 2005.
 He has also taught public policy at the Isle of Man International Business School.
-He was a member of the Court of City University, London from 1994-2002.
-He has acted as a Quality Assurance Agency for Higher Education Subject Specialist Reviewer in Politics, examining the performance of Politics Departments in a number of UK universities.
+He was a member of the Court of City University, London from 1994 to 2002.
+He has acted as a Quality Assurance Agency for Higher Education Subject Specialist Reviewer in Politics, examining the performance of politics departments in a number of UK universities.
 Peter is a long-standing member of the UK Political Studies Association.

-From 1994-2006 Peter made an active contribution to public service as an elected councillor in the London Borough of Redbridge.
+From 1994 to 2006 Peter made an active contribution to public service as an elected councillor in the London Borough of Redbridge.
 Amongst other things, he was Deputy Leader of the Council; Chair of the Environment Committee; and Cabinet Member for Regeneration.
-In the latter role he initiated the successful Progressive Ilford project: the strategic redevelopment of one of London’s top ten urban centres.
-He was a member of the London Fire and Civil Defence Authority, 1994-2000, and chaired its executive.
+In the latter role, he initiated the successful Progressive Ilford project: the strategic redevelopment of one of London’s top ten urban centres.
+He was a member of the London Fire and Civil Defence Authority between 1994 and 2000, and chaired its executive.
 He has also been a member of the Board of the Thames Gateway London Partnership of local authorities, responsible for the strategic regeneration of east London, north and south of the river Thames.

 He has been a director of several companies including Business Link London East Ltd, Futures – the London East Careers Service Company; Ilford Town Centre Management Ltd and the Greater London Employers Association Ltd. He also chaired the Ilford Town Centre Partnership of private, public and voluntary sector organisations.